puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 puppet device --verbose --user=root --deviceconfig /etc/puppet/device/ontap01.example.com.conf
 ```

-*Note*: As of yet the module does not have the capability to configure junction paths on the volumes/qtrees, or to enable the NFS server, so these steps must now be performed manually before the volume may be exported.
+*Note*: As of yet the module does not have the capability to configure junction paths on the volumes or to enable the NFS server, so these steps must now be performed manually before the volume/qtree may be mounted.

 <!--
 ### NetApp operations